You're not hiring a company. You're hiring me.

 Your day built around your people, not a timeline.
 The voices, the atmosphere, the gestures only your closest people would recognise.
 A film that feels like yours.

 I'm Chris Oxley, a wedding filmmaker working across the UK, often at country houses and private estates.
-Most of the day, I'm watching.
-Reading the room, following what's happening, letting things unfold.
-But I'm not just a passenger.
-If there's a moment worth making - a bit of light, a quiet corridor, a walk worth filming - I'll suggest it.
-It takes a couple of minutes, and it's always the footage they're glad we got.
-The couples I work best with trust me to see those opportunities and are comfortable saying yes.
+I'm a calm presence on the day - reading the room, following what's happening, and stepping in to guide you when it's worth it.
+A bit of light, a quiet corridor, a walk worth filming.
+It takes a couple of minutes, it never feels staged, and it's almost always the footage couples are glad we got.
+The couples I work best with are comfortable on camera, or happy to be guided there.

 Time with everyone you care about in one place is rare.
 It moves quickly.
 Your film should let you return to it years from now and see the parts you didn't fully take in at the time.
 A speech that settles into the room.
 A glance during the ceremony.
 Parents watching from their seats.
 Friends still on the dancefloor long after sunset.